GiellaLT

 Proceed with installing a number of command line tools, using one of:

-You need tools to convert your linguistic source code (lexicons, morphology, phonology, syntax, etc.) into usefull tools like analysers, generators, hyphenators and spellers.
+You need tools to convert your linguistic source code (lexicons, morphology, phonology, syntax, etc.) into usefull tools like analysers, generators, hyphenators, spellers and grammar checkers.

 Run these commands: